dfosterhill/pumpedhydro/theory.md

 5. Pipe length $L$
 6. Fluid specific weight $\gamma$

-The four equations above are used to solve for the following:
+The six equations above are used to solve for the following:
 1. Pump head $h_{p}$
 2. Friction head loss $h_{f}$
 3. Friction factor $f$
 4. Fluid velocity $V$
+5. Volumetric flow rate $Q$
+6. Pump power $P$

 ## Downhill (turbine) Phase
 So, when the water flows back downhill, what changes?
 Astonishingly little.
 In this case, the energy equation becomes